sxr2003/Bolt-inspection/README.md

 ### 0. Download Dataset (Mandatory)

-The dataset is hosted on Kaggle.
+This project utilizes a **publicly available dataset** hosted on Kaggle, developed by Oybek Eraliev.
+You can access the dataset directly here: [Vibration Dataset for Bolt Loosening Detection](https://www.kaggle.com/datasets/oybekeraliev/vibration-dataset-for-bolt-loosening-detection?resource=download).

 Use `kagglehub` to download the data to your local machine.
-The script below will print the path to the downloaded files.
+The script below will automatically download the files and print the path to the downloaded directory.

 ```python
 import kagglehub